 Power tool: Santa’s Bag

 This iOS app allows you to plan, shop and budget for everyone on your list in one place.
 Add and organize gifts, ideas, favorite merchants, and external product links for each person then track your budget progress from the home screen.
 Santa’s Bag makes your gift list so streamlined you might actually enjoy sticking to your holiday budget this year.

 2. Check Price Histories

 Gone are the days where you wait for the Thanksgiving Day newspaper to find out what deals Black Friday has to offer.
-Those sales are now “leaked” as early as mid-November.
+Those sales are now “leaked” early.
 Cyber Monday, on the other hand, can still surprise you with last-minute deals.

 If you want to get a head start, you can check last year’s Cyber Monday promotions and compare them with Black Friday ads as they become available.
 And Black Friday isn’t the only weekend to get the best deals.
 Great sales happen throughout the year so you’ll want to compare prices to those sales as well.